 What Readers Gain From These Contrasts

-Readers gain a nuanced view of the protagonist’s attributes when foil characters come into play.
-This contrast often highlights internal conflicts or core themes embodied by the main characters.
-For instance, juxtaposing characters in Macbeth (1623) like Macbeth and Banquo underscores the deceptive and ambitious nature submerged within Macbeth himself, which then becomes pivotal to the narrative.
+Readers gain a nuanced view of the protagonist’s attributes when foil characters come into play since the contrast often highlights internal conflicts or core themes embodied by the main characters.
+For instance, juxtaposing characters in Macbeth (1623), like Macbeth and Banquo, underscores the deceptive and ambitious nature submerged within Macbeth himself, which then becomes pivotal to the narrative.

 Whether you’re reading a classic like Frankenstein or a modern tale like Harry Potter, identifying foil characters can deepen your connection to the story and enrich your overall understanding of its messages.
 By presenting an alternative set of values or responses, foils encourage readers to ask themselves which character they identify with or agree with more.